 2b6.1.
 Describe the method of testing conducted to identify the extent and distribution of missing data (or nonresponse) and demonstrate that performance results are not biased due to systematic missing data (or differences between responders and nonresponders) and how the specified handling of missing data minimizes bias (describe the steps-do not just name a method; what statistical analysis was used) All cancer cases submitted from Commission on Cancer-accredited programs are evaluated for measure eligibility via the Cancer Program Practice Profile Reports system and Rapid Quality Reporting System.
-Both systems track the completeness of staging and all data fields specifically needed to assess measure #0219 denominator including date completeness.
+Both systems track the completeness of staging and all data fields specifically needed to assess measure #0220 denominator including tumor size, hormone receptor status, and date completeness.
 For each hospital, cases with incomplete data were summed and reported as a proportion of all denominator-eligible and incomplete cases.